 The St Agnes Curriculum

-‘Knowledge builds on knowledge: the more you know, the more you are able to learn’ (Hirsch, 1988) At St Agnes CE Primary School we provide an engaging and inspiring curriculum that promotes our core value of ‘love to learn’.
+‘Knowledge builds on knowledge: the more you know, the more you are able to learn’ (Hirsch, 1988) At St Agnes CE Primary School we strive to provide an engaging and inspiring curriculum that promotes our core value of ‘love to learn’.

 Pupils will leave St Agnes well prepared for the next stage of their education – enabling them to grow into active, responsible members of society ‘living well together’, in modern Britain.